jedisct1/zig-blind-rsa-signatures/README.md

     // [SERVER]: a non-blind signature can be verified using the server's public key. try pk.verify(sig, msg);
 ```

+Deterministic padding is also supported with the `BlindRsaDeterministic` type.

+For specific use cases, custom hash functions and salt lengths are also accessible via the `BlindRsaCustom` type.

 Some helper functions are also included for key serialization and deserialization.